valhuber/ApiLogicServer/api_logic_server_cli/docs/Internals.md

 #### `do_docker_<database>`

-These create projects from docker databases which are expected to be running.
+These create projects from docker databases ([see here](../Database-Connectivity/#docker-databases)) which are expected to be running.
 They perform minimal validation to ensure the server starts by executing the _hello world_ API.

     This in fact verifies that the `models.py` file is created and runs.